CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution_flowchart.md

 These guidelines are written from the perspective of a new contributor to CABLE wanting to start their first development.
 Notes are added when guidelines for subsequent contributions differ.

+:material-sim-alert: The CABLE documentation is an integral part of the CABLE code and its repository.
+The present guidelines apply for changes to the scientific code as well as to the documentation.
+All changes to the scientific code **must** be accompanied by adequate changes to the documentation.
+The changes to the documentation are expected to be part of the same set of changes as the scientific modifications.
+The documentation changes **must** not be submitted separately, except for corrections.
+You can refer to [the documentation guidelines][doc-guidelines] to know what level of documentation is expected and how to document code changes.

 !!! info "Resources"

     Please refer to [this cheat sheet page][cheatsheet] for quick references to Git, Markdown and FORD syntax.